Continued from part 3, on the objective grounds for faith

 This objection is, in my view, the least compelling of those I’m going to consider.
-Generally speaking, it focuses on the sincere offer of the gospel—which universal atonement typically upholds—and tries to show that it forces inconsistency or irrationality on God.
+Generally speaking, it focuses on the sincere offer of salvation—which non-Owenists typically uphold—and tries to show that it forces inconsistency or irrationality on God.
 That is, if salvation is sincerely offered to everyone, then it follows that God must in fact desire the salvation of everyone.
 If he didn’t so desire, then he would be insincere to so offer.

 The doctrine in question has been called “the free offer,” “the well-meant offer,” and “the sincere offer” of the gospel […] My position is that it makes God into a schizophrenic fool.
 It is unbiblical and irrational, and thus must be rejected and opposed […] we must not present the gospel as a sincere offer to all, as if God’s “desire” can differ from his decree, as if God could or would decree against his “desire” (when Scripture teaches that he decrees what he desires—that is, his “good pleasure”—and what he desires, he decrees and makes certain), and as if it is possible for even the non-elect to be saved […] [ Vincent Cheung, “The Sincere Offer of the Gospel, Part 1” (2005).]

 There are three main faults with this objection:

-I. Universal atonement doesn’t necessitate the sincere offer
+1. Unlimited satisfaction doesn’t necessitate the sincere offer

 As regards the atonement specifically, I argue with Bruce Ware that